What Is a Lender and Where Do I Find One?

 What’s more, it might be in your best interests to use a specific type of loan (for example, federal student loans come with certain benefits, the interest rate might be better than you’d find elsewhere, and you might be able to qualify without a credit history).

-If you’re borrowing to buy a home, refinance, or get a home equity loan, you’ve got several choices.
+If you’re borrowing to buy a home, refinance, or get a home equity, you’ve got several choices.
 A mortgage broker, while not a lender, may have relationships with numerous lenders and can help you shop (but it’s still a good idea to compare any mortgage broker to at least one alternative).
 Your bank or credit union may also have resources – whether they lend directly or employ mortgage brokers and loan officers.

 The sources above should take care of most of the loans you’ll ever need.
 However, certain situations might lead you to other types of lenders.
 In general, your costs and risks increase as you stray off the beaten path – so you should only do so when it’s necessary.